Swimmer's Ear (External Otitis)

-Sometimes, in a person with a middle ear infection (otitis media), pus collected in the middle ear can drain into the ear canal through a hole in the eardrum, casuing otitis externa.
+Sometimes, in a person with a middle ear infection (otitis media), pus collected in the middle ear can drain into the ear canal through a hole in the eardrum, causing otitis externa.

 The main sign is severe ear pain that gets worse when the outside part of the ear is pulled or pressed on.
 Sometimes there is itching in the ear canal before the pain begins.

-The outer ear might get red or swollen, and lymph nodes around the ear may get enlarged and tender.
+The outer ear might get red or swollen.
+Lymph nodes around the ear may get enlarged and tender.
 Sometimes, there's a greenish-yellow discharge of pus from the ear opening.
 It can be hard to hear in the affected ear if pus or swelling of the canal begins to block passage of sound into the ear.

 How Long Does Swimmer's Ear Last?

-If it's treated with prescription ear drops, swimmer's ear is usually cured within 7 to 10 days.
-The pain should lessen within a few days of treatment.
+Prescription ear drops usually cure swimmer's ear in 7–10 days.
+The pain should ease within a few days of starting treatment.

 External otitis is not contagious, so you don't have to limit your contact with friends as long as you're feeling well enough to socialize.